 A professional mediator operates outside the judicial system and will generally do nothing else but conduct mediations.
 The parties will have to pay a private mediator’s fees.
 In practice, the employer pays the fees in many employment cases.

-Once a claim is lodged with the Employment Tribunal, you and your opponent will be asked whether you are interested in judicial mediation.
-There is no requirement for you to provide an explanation to the Tribunal if you are not open to judicial mediation.
+As well as private mediation, there is also the option of mediation by an Employment Judge.
+During Employment Tribunal litigation, you and your opponent will be asked whether you are interested in judicial mediation.
+There is no requirement for you to take part in the mediation or to provide an explanation to the Tribunal if you are not open to judicial mediation.

-If both parties confirm that they are interested and the judge is of a view that the case is suitable then a mediation session will be listed relatively soon.
-In our experience, it can be listed within a couple of months if not less.
+If both parties confirm that they are interested, and the Judge is of a view that the case is suitable, then a mediation session can be listed relatively soon.

 If you follow this procedure, an Employment Judge with experience of mediation will act as the mediator.
 There is no fee for this service.

 Mediation can be demanding.
 Its outcome will generally depend on the quality of the mediator and the representatives of the parties.
 If the parties cannot reach agreement then the mediation will fail.